Follow the steps

 Read the IHS thoroughly to make sure you can comply with all the requirements.

-- Section 1 details the types of products covered by the IHS, general entry requirements for fertilisers and growing media, and required documents.
+- Section 1 details the types of products covered by the IHS, general entry requirements and required documents.

 - Section 2 breaks down entry requirements by product type.
 It lists which documents must accompany each product, and phytosanitary and treatment requirements that must be met.